The Principal Investigator

-I am an undergraduate Atmospheric Sciences student at UH Mānoa.
-A proud Texan, I spent most of my life growing up in Austin where lightning storms danced across the skies and captured my attention from a young age.
-Now in my third (and final) year of studies, I am the secretary for the American Meteorological Society Aloha Chapter, an Earth Science Education and Outreach Ambassador, and contribute to the Open Educational Resource textbook for the ATMO 200: Atmospheric Processes and Phenomenon course at UH.
+As a proud Texan, I spent most of my life growing up in Austin where lightning storms danced across the skies and captured my attention from a young age.
+In the Department of Atmospheric Sciences at UH, I was the secretary for the American Meteorological Society Aloha Chapter, an Earth Science Education and Outreach Ambassador, and contributed to the Open Educational Resource textbook for the ATMO 200: Atmospheric Processes and Phenomenon course at UH.
 I hope to start a career in my field where I can continue to learn and spread my knowledge to the community.

-Kayla White, undergraduate student
+John Fast, undergraduate student